Malbryn/MalFramework/mission_framework/core/hostage/README.md

     1: STRING - Marker name for the extraction zone
     2: SCALAR - Number of hostages KIA to fail the task
     3: SCALAR - Number of rescued hostages to complete the task
+    4: BOOLEAN - Should the mission end (MissionSuccess) if the task is successful (Optional, default: false)
-    4: BOOLEAN - Should the mission end when task is completed or failed (Optional, default: false)
+    5: BOOLEAN - Should the mission end (MissionFailed) if the task is failed (Optional, default: false)

 Example:
     ["t1", "mrk_extraction", 3, 2, true] call MF_hostage_fnc_registerRescueTask